 Select Settings.

-Select Change .
+Select Change Language.
 Select the language of your choice from the list.

 Select the Keyboard Layout option; a list will appear on the display.
 Select the keyboard layout of your choice from the list.
 Select the secondary Keyboard Layout option; a list will appear on the display.
 Select the secondary keyboard layout of your choice from the list.
 Once you have selected a second keyboard layout, you can toggle from one layout to another by entering the Ctrl + Space shortcut.

 Select Close.

 You will be prompted to select the option Replace Language Default Profile.
 If you click on OK, a new Language profile will be created with a braille table allowing you to read braille menus in the selected language.
 Press Cancel if you wish to stay with your current Language profile.